klappvisor/haskell-telegram-api/README.md

 #### Note on requests:

 Many request data records have a lot of optional parameters which are usually redundant.
-There is two way to create requests:
+There are two ways to create requests:

 With data type constructor:
 ```haskell